muhammadegaa/ezstudy/README.md

 - Click on a session to view details
 - Export sessions as text files
 - Delete sessions you no longer need

+### Live Tutoring Sessions
+1. Click "Start Tutoring" from the main page
+2. Create a new room or join an existing one by entering a room name
+3. Share the room name with your tutor/student to join
+4. Features available during sessions:
+   - HD video and audio conferencing
+   - Screen sharing for presentations
+   - Real-time chat messaging
+   - Integrated translation panel
+   - Mute/unmute audio and video controls
+5. Use the translation features during calls to translate academic terms
+6. Click "Leave" to exit the session

 ## Sample Lecture Texts